zukunft/zukunft.com/docs/code_objects_all.md

                 \-- change_log_namedUi - a list function to create the HTML code to display a list of user changes
             \-- refUi - the extension of the reference API objects to create ref base html code
             \-- sandbox_linkUi
+                \-- component_linkUi - create HTML code to display a n:m link between a view and a component
                 \-- formula_linkUi - create HTML code to display a formula link
                 \-- term_viewUi - create HTML code to display a n:m link between a term and a view
                 \-- view_relationUi - create HTML code to display a n:m link between two views